wdi-sf-march-2014/adventure_library/README.md

 A user is able to go to a form to build a NEW text adventure.
 Submitting this form will CREATE an adventure.
 When an adventure is created, it will be automatically assigned a guid, a Global Unique identifier, using SecureRandom.
 (SecureRandom.urlsafe_base64(10))

-A user can EDIT and UPDATE an adventure by changing the title, deleting pages, or adding pages.
+A user can EDIT and UPDATE an adventure which was created on the local server by changing the title, deleting pages, or adding pages.

 A user can view an INDEX of adventures and click through to a specific adventure.